 [Source: British Nutrition Foundation]

 Alongside this, by substituting carbohydrates with moderate amounts of meat, nuts, and pulses, your body will metabolise your food differently.
 Without carbohydrates and sugars to burn, your body will subsist off regular protein and fat intakes but will also steadily reduce your stored fats.
 With strict adherence to this diet, you could see remarkable levels of weight loss.
-Furthermore, research shows that by consuming less carbohydrates, you’ll be at far less risk of some chronic illnesses (see Netflix’s The Magic Pill documentary for more information on this).
+Furthermore, research shows that by consuming less carbohydrates, you’ll be at far less risk of some chronic illnesses (see the documentary The Magic Pill for more information on this).

 Unfortunately, this diet is not without its faults and difficulties.

 - As with any low-carb diet, it is somewhat more difficult to stave off hunger pangs.
 Following this kind of diet, you’ll realise just how much carbohydrates the average person eats, as they will be abundant in almost every grocery aisle and on almost every menu.

 - This is more of a compromise between veganism and the paleo diet, as opposed to a combination.
 Animal products are bought from significantly better sources – and the impact of this should not be understated – but ultimately by buying these products you are perpetuating demand in the meat market.
 This diet does not come with as clear a conscience as the vegan lifestyle, but the degree to which this matters depends on your beliefs and consumer choices.